Bayesian mixture modeling using a mixture of finite mixtures with normalized inverse Gaussian weights: Methodology

 where $a_{Q},\ b_{Q} > 0$ and $M$ is the number of communities. $Q=(Q_{rs}) \in [0,1]^{M \times M}$ is a symmetric matrix and defines the stochastic block structure of a network.
-Each element $Q_{rs}$ represents the probability that an edge is drawn between any node belonging to the community label $r$ and any node belonging to the community label $s$.
+Each element $Q_{rs}$ represents the probability that an edge is drawn between any node belonging to the community labeled $r$ and any node belonging to the community labeled $s$.
 To perform community detection for the proposed model, we just set the Bernoulli likelihood as the kernel.